SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![private route table subnet assoc.](./imgs/private_rt1b.JPG)

 It's time to create our security groups.
-I will stress again here that your naming convention will be very important so that you don't get confused later on in the projects.
+I will stress again here that your naming convention will be very important so that you don't get confused later on in the project.
 Name your security groups as explicitly as possible.
 From the VPC dashboard I navigate to Security Groups on the left side menu and click on the Create security group button.
 Security groups will help us control traffic to the resources in our subnets.

 ![create sg](./imgs/create_sec_grp1.JPG)